yuqiliao/IDE-help-guide/04-timss-walk-through.Rmd

     left of the values.
 In the example below (see exhibit 4-10a), "Always" and "Almost always" are checked

-4. Create a name for the new value, and press **Create**.
-The collapsed values will appear in gray to indicate that they have already been used.
+### Create New Variables {#d.-create-new-variables .unnumbered}    values will appear in gray to indicate that they have already been    used.

 5. Repeat steps 3 and 4 to collapse other values if applicable.
 In the example below (see exhibit 4-10b), "Sometimes" and "Never" will be